Because our science is life changing

 Oncology

-More than one third of all people will be diagnosed with cancer,3 creating a significant need for earlier diagnosis and targeted treatment to improve patient outcomes.
-We’re focused on complementary radiodiagnostic and radiotherapeutic pairs, called radiotheranostics.
+1 in 5 people globally will develop cancer in their lifetime, creating a significant need for earlier diagnosis and targeted treatment.3 We’re focused on complementary radiodiagnostic and radiotherapeutic pairs, called radiotheranostics.

 Neurology

-With approximately one in nine people over the age of 65 facing an Alzheimer’s diagnosis,4 our focus is on supporting earlier diagnosis, staging and monitoring of Alzheimer’s and other forms of dementia.
+With someone in the world developing dementia every 3 seconds,4 our focus is on supporting earlier detection, staging and monitoring of Alzheimer’s and other forms of dementia.

 The radiopharmaceutical market is predicted to experience rapid growth over the next decade.5 At Lantheus, we are building on our foundation as a leader in this space to power the future of radiopharmaceuticals and improve patient outcomes.